nicobrinkkemper/gabr.sh/README.md

 > This flow-chart doesn't show how errors are handled.
 > When a argument is neither a function, file or directory a warning will show and the process is stopped.
-> For this reason it is rare to get to the `set -- usage` part, unless `gabr` is called
+> For this reason `set -- usage` runs only when the `gabr` function is called
-> without any arguments.
+> without any arguments, or a directory is called without arguments.

 Let's illustrate further with a code example.
 ```shell